sanyapi/sanyapi/README.md

 <br/>

 ### <div align="center">Hi!
-I'm Sanya, curious and learning about AI and software development 👨‍💻 working remotely since 2021 🚀</div><br/>
+I'm Sanya 👋 Welcome to my github page! /div><br/>

-- 🔭 I’m currently working on my research paper related to nature-inspired algorithms.
+- 🌱 I’m interested in AI and software engineering.

-- 🌱 I’m currently learning Python.
+- 💪 I’m learning and working on Python for automation.

-- ⚡ Fun fact: I played as Belle in a Beauty and the Beast school musical.
+- 🎤 Fun fact: I love performing on stage.
+I have joined multiple band competitions and played as Belle in a Beauty and the Beast school musical play.

 <br/>